Soulcalibur III: Chronicles of the Sword

 Chronicles of the Sword is a single player mode gametype that combines Real Time Strategy (RTS) gameplay with the standard Soul Calibur fights.
 It begins with the player starting out as a new commander for the Grandall Empire.
 There are 20 chronicles, which are essentially a map of objectives to defeat.
 After the objectives are satisfied, the player moves on to the next map, which get more difficult as the player progresses.

 In this mode, the player and computer send out their "troops", and a commander.
 The player must fight their enemies and take their strongholds scattered through the level.
 The player may allow his troops/commander to fight on the RTS board, or choose to do a traditional Soul Calibur battle with various characters for each side.
 The player can lose property if they lose on the RTS board; a risk not present when fighting in the traditional Soul Calibur style.

 Chronicles of the Sword and the other modes are tied together, as well.
 Disciplines, costumes/armor, weapons, characters, and various aesthetics and skills carry over from one mode to another, and each rely on the other to unlock items.
 You cannot, for example, use certain skills or weapons without unlocking the proper discipline(s), and this could be based on playing different modes.
 All rewards are valid in all modes.

 Characters

 The main three new warriors in the game are Zasalamel, Tira and Setsuka, all with totally different fighting styles than other series fighters.
 Nearly all of the warriors previously featured in Soul series titles return, with the exception of Inferno, Necrid, Seong Han-myeong, Edge Master and the console-exclusive Soulcalibur II special guests (Heihachi, Link, and Spawn).
 Soulcalibur IIs mimic character Charade does return in a non-playable form, as do the generic Lizardmen.

 Unlockable characters include personnel in the Chronicles of the Sword, opponents from the Tales of Souls mode, and the weapon, armor, and item shop owners.
-In the Character Creation mode, players can re-create KOS-MOS from the Xenosaga series as well as Taira No Kagekiyo from Genpei Tōma Den and Gilgamesh from The Tower of Druaga and even Valkyrie from Valkyrie no Densetsu.
+In the Character Creation mode, players can re-create KOS-MOS from the Xenosaga series as well as Taira No Kagekiyo from Genpei Tōma Den, Gilgamesh from The Tower of Druaga, and Valkyrie from Valkyrie no Densetsu.